 Losing precious data hurts, especially if a dropped external hard drive contains data that is not backed up.
 Most dropped external hard drives I receive from customers contain data that is not stored anywhere else.
-I can help you recovery your business documents, music collection, Word files, Excel Spreadsheets, and family photos.
+I can help you recover your business documents, music collection, Word files, Excel Spreadsheets, and family photos.

 Portable hard drives are more frequently dropped.
 Many points of failure are possible when a hard drive is dropped.
 Sensitive components within the hard drive tend not to play well with strong impacts.
-Dropping a drive that is spun up (running) and impacts that occurs on a hard surface spell trouble.
+Dropping a drive that is spun up (running) and impacts that occur on a hard surface spell trouble.